chandan01245/Bootstrap-Transformer/README.md

 # Bootstrap Transformer

-Bootstrap Transformer is a web application designed to help developers convert their standard HTML code into Bootstrap-compliant code quickly and efficiently.
-This tool aims to save time and effort by automating the transformation process, allowing developers to leverage the power of Bootstrap with ease.
+Bootstrap Transformer is an innovative tool that simplifies the process of integrating Bootstrap into existing HTML projects.
+Bootstrap is a popular front-end framework that provides ready-to-use components and responsive design features, but converting existing HTML to Bootstrap manually can be time-consuming.
+Our application automates this conversion, making it easier for developers to upgrade their websites with modern, responsive designs.

 ## Video Demonstration
 [URL of your video](Insert your video URL here)

 ## Project Overview

-### Description
-Bootstrap Transformer is an innovative tool that simplifies the process of integrating Bootstrap into existing HTML projects.
-Bootstrap is a popular front-end framework that provides ready-to-use components and responsive design features, but converting existing HTML to Bootstrap manually can be time-consuming.
-Our application automates this conversion, making it easier for developers to upgrade their websites with modern, responsive designs.

 ### Features
 - **HTML to Bootstrap Conversion:** Automatically converts standard HTML code to Bootstrap-compatible HTML.